ericsonga/TeacherCSP/_sources/CSPWhileAndForLoops/ch8_exercises.rst

         .. tab:: Question

-            Fix the 5 errors in the code below to print a countdown of the numbers from 10 to 0.
+            Fix the 5 syntax errors in the code below to print a countdown of the numbers from 10 to 0.

             .. activecode:: ch8ex1q
                 :nocodelens: